Rickperez87/survey-app/README.md

 Add ability to choose survey to be radio or open response text

 Allow dialogs to be submitted with enter keystroke.- completed 12/3

+12/31 - restrucred how i create survey and display.
+I can add and delete and update survey questions now. in the question item object add a boolean to hold if it's free response quesiton.
+THis will then display with an input for user to answer.
+By default it will be a radio multiple chioce response.

+I also need redo the display to use the new array of added question items.